concepticon/pyconcepticon/README.md

 ## Configuration

-Python API as well as CLI can lookup the location of the data from a [`cldfcatalog` config file](https://github.com/cldf/cldfcatalog/#configuration), under the key `concepticon`.
+The Python API as well as the CLI can lookup the location of the data from a [`cldfcatalog` config file](https://github.com/cldf/cldfcatalog/#configuration), under the key `concepticon`.

 Such a config file (and the repository clone) can be created automatically,